-Download the "QR Code Reader" on App store or Google Play.
+Download the "QR Code Reader" on App store or Google Play. الے (hm) n the QR Code Re

 Run the QR Code Reader app and point your camera to the QR Code.

 Get access to the softcopy of the Annual Report.